chapasirithunge/Chapa-Sirithunge/README.md

 ---

 ## News
-- **Fun evening playing chess with college members at Newnham College**: Cambridge women in robotics organised robots showcase event with the Cambridge festival on the 29th of March.
-This event was intended for general public, especially kids from age 10 upwards.
-Had a fun afternoon on 27.02.2025 at BBC Radio Cambridgeshire promoting this event. coming up at the Cambridge Festival.
-I spoke to presenter Louise Holland about our motivations with this event, robot building and women in robotics Cambridge.
+- **Fun evening playing chess with college members at Newnham College**: My colleague Liuba Dvinskikh organised a casual chess session with college members.
+I hadn’t played in about 14 years, so it was refreshing to return to the board—relaxing, engaging, and full of good company.

   <img src="images/Chesspic2.jpeg" alt="Profile Photo" width="500" style="margin-left: 15px;"/>